Can I Be Addicted to My Anxiety Medication?

 Anxiety or tension associated with the stress of everyday life usually does not require treatment with an anxiolytic drug.

-Do You Suspect That You Are Addicted or A Loved One May Be?
+Do You Suspect That You or a Loved One May be Addicted?

 - Difficulty controlling use